The afternoon meal is often the biggest of the day in Mexico

 P: 120 93 05

 Wonderful baked puff pastry empanadas in a range of fillings.
 Great daily specials and reliable regulars.
+The "tradicional" is among the best.
 They'll deliver to Casa Suzana if you order 10 or more empanadas.

 El Super Hit